Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: Evaluation

 The study was divided into three parts.
 First, participants were introduced to the tool through a video tutorial and an introduction task ($8$ goals, $2$ conflicts, $6$ corrections).
 Second, a more complex task ($19$ goals with $224$ conflicts and $313$ corrections) was used to compare the effect of the different interfaces used on maximizing the utility within $15$ min.
 Finally, participants completed a post-experiment questionnaire.

 To evaluate the effectiveness of LLM agents in an interactive explanation framework, we divided the $131$ participants into two groups.
 Our control group \templateBased\ included $65$ participants utilizing a \textbf{template-based} interface, which allowed them to select from the predefined set of questions introduced in Section~\ref{sec:goal-onflict-explanation} and receive answers based on simple natural language templates.
 The second group \LLMBased\ included $66$ participants given the \textbf{LLM-based} interface, which could either select questions from \questionSugg's suggestions, or freely formulate them in natural language.
 These questions were processed by LLM-based translators as described in Section~\ref{sec:translator-llm-implementation}.
 We did not include a group without explanations, as an earlier study \cite{eifler:etal:icaps-22} had already examined that goal-conflict explanations were more effective than no explanations.
+More details on the user study design, including the planning instance, can be found in the Appendix~\ref{sec:appendix:user_study}.